-- Students will demonstrate critical thinking skills in understanding and evaluating theories, models, techniques, ideas and issues in the public administration discipline, and synthesize the knowledge to form an intellectual basis for professional practice.
+- Students will demonstrate critical thinking skills in understanding and evaluating theories, models, techniques, ideas and issues in the public administration and public policy disciplines, and synthesize the knowledge to form an intellectual basis for professional practice.

 - Students will demonstrate an ability to adhere to and support the professional ethics of public administration.

 - Students will demonstrate an ability to communicate effectively through their written work.

 - Students will be prepared to pursue public or non-profit sector work, and/or doctoral studies in public administration.

 At the graduate level, rubrics are also used to assess student achievement of learning outcomes using locally-developed rubrics.

 Additionally, comprehensive exams are required of students in the M.A. in Political Science and M.S. in Management and Leadership - Public Administration & Policy to assess achievement program and student learning outcomes.

 Lastly, the M.A. in Political Science require a research project and a thesis respectively as direct measures to assess program student learning outcomes.